DylanGore-FYP/Documentation/docs/setup/vehicle.md

 Add a file called `ssh` (with no file extension) to enable the SSH server.

 Add a file called `wpa_supplicant.conf` to pre-configure your Wi-Fi network(s).
 Below is a sample file that has two networks with a different priority, if only one network is needed, remove the second network block.
-Dopne forget to update the country with the [ISO 3166-1 two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1) for your location.
+Don't forget to update the country with the [ISO 3166-1 two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1) for your location.

 ```json
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev